 A rule with a given neighborhood size k has equivalent rules with any greater value of k.
-If $k < k{Lim}$ (section 7.2), or $k < k{max}$ for a mixed k network, then the options in section 18.1 includes a prompt such as equiv>k (4-13), ... (for example)
+If $k < k{Lim}$ (section 7.2), or $k < k{max}$ for a mixed-k network, then the options in section 18.1 includes a prompt such as equiv>k (4-13), ... (for example)

-Enter a greater value of k, which will produce a new rcode - a neutral transformation for 1d networks4.
-Increasing k, for example from k3 to k6 or k6, results in rcode giving identical dynamics to that of the original, but mutations of the larger rcode are finer grained, so the transformation is useful for looking at close mutations of a given rcode, as in figures 28.3 and 28.4.
-Filtering spacetime patterns with very complicated background domains may also require neutrally increasing k, for example the k3 rcodes 110 and 54 to k5 (section 32.11.5, figures 32.26-32.28).
+Enter a greater value of k, which will produce a new rcode - a neutral transformation for 1d networks.
+Increasing k, for example from k3 to k5, k6, or more, results in rcode giving identical dynamics to that of the original, but mutations of the larger rcode are finer grained, so the transformation is useful for looking at close mutations of a given rcode, as in figures 28.3 and 28.4.
+Filtering space-time patterns with very complicated background domains may also require neutrally increasing k, for example the k3 rcodes 110 and 54 to k5 (section 32.11.5, figures 32.26-32.28).

 For networks with a homogeneous rule the transformation applies to the whole network.
-In mixed k networks, only the chosen cell in the network is transformed.
-For mixed rule, homogeneous k networks, the option does not apply.
+In mixed-k or mixed rule networks, the active cell in the wiring graphic (section 17.9.11), or a predefined block, is transformed

 An extra wire added to an even-k pseudo-neighborhood is added on the left, at the new k-1 index.
-An extra wire added to odd-k is added at index 0 (on the right), the original connections are retained and their indexes increased by one.
+An extra wire added to odd-k is added at index 0 (on the right) - the original connections are retained and their indexes increased by one.
 Thus the original connections remain in the enlarged pseudo-neighborhood.
 If more than one wire is added these steps are repeated.
-Rcodes are transformed so that the added wires are effectively redundant and play no role in the dynamics5.
+Rcodes are transformed so that the added wires are effectively redundant and play no role in the dynamics.
 However, if the rcode is mutated the extra wires would come into play.
 Extra wires are connected within the network as they would be in a 1d cellular automata.

-18.7.2 Reducing k{max} to the maximum k in the network
+18.7.2 Reducing $k{max}$ to the maximum k in the network

-For mixed k networks, k{max} may be larger than the maximum k in the network.
-This may have been deliberately set in section 9.10, or a network may have been loaded with a smaller k{max} than the base network (section 19.4.4).
-Enter M to reduce k{max} to the maximum k found in the network.
+For mixed-k networks, $k{max}$ may be larger than the maximum k in the network.
+This may have been deliberately set in section 9.10, or a network may have been loaded with a smaller $k{max}$ than the base network (section 19.4.4).
+Enter M to reduce $k{max}$ to the maximum k found in the network.